Our Story

 Lori is our esteemed professional instructor.
 She has decades of experience training and teaching competitive dressage, eventing, and jumping.
 She has trained with Olympic medalists and loves to share what she’s learned with her able-bodied students as well as her special needs riders.

-Lori is certified through PATH, International and has specialized training in equine assisted and trauma informed psychotherapy.
+Lori is certified through PATH, International and has specialized training as an equine specialist.
 She is a published author and passionate about creating a safe environment for learning and healing with horses.

 I have loved horses since before I was born, I think.
 They have always been my passion.
 Every year, on my Christmas and birthday lists, on the top was “horse.”
 Unfortunately, I never got one, but I got to spend a lot of time with them!
 I started taking horseback riding lessons as a youngster.
 As I got older, I worked around the barn for free lessons.
 I have done some fun things like synchronized riding, I have ridden a sulky driven by a racehorse, I have shown horses, English style, jumping.
 I have worked at a riding stable for a number of summers, leading trail rides.
 My Dad took to me to see the famous racehorses in Kentucky.
 My love of horses has never died.
 I am happiest when I am riding or helping others ride.
 The mission, vision and values of The Middle Way got to my heart right away.
 I have been volunteering for 4 years now and I love it!!